anastasiiakuharenko/Test-task-for-Lab-AlexSoft-by-Kuharenko-Anastasia/README.md

-# Test task for Lab AlexSoft
+# Test task for Lab AlexSoft by Anastasiia Kuharenko